trainer04/DevSecOps-demo04/README.md

 - To double-check the secret availability and its content you can with the following command (where 192.168.0.4 - your "demo env" server IP)<br>
 `curl -s --header "X-Vault-Token: test-only-token" http://192.168.0.4:8200/v1/secret/data/docker-signing/cosign-private | jq`<br>

+### SAST stage (Semgrep) settings<br>
+The actual pipeline uses Semgrep (as a Docker image) for the SAST stage.
+The configuration is that the Semgrep container takes rules from the local storage (the .semgrep-rules folder in the repository).
+The rules may be taken from the Community (https://github.com/semgrep/semgrep-rules) or written manually<br>

 ### Install Jenkins<br>
 According [instructions](https://www.jenkins.io/doc/book/installing/)<br>